 General guidance notes

 Fishing vessels are subject to three areas of legislation.
 If you wish to operate a fishing vessel you are required to comply with each part.
-Further information is available in the PDF link below:
+Further information is available below:

-The registration of a fishing vessel is dealt with by the Registry of British Ships at the Harbour Office.
+The registration of a fishing vessel is dealt with by the Registry of British Ships at Guernsey Harbours St Julian's Esplanade Office.
 Opening hours are 8.45 am to 1.00 pm and 2.00 pm to 5.00 pm, Monday to Friday.

 In order to comply with the law* there are three main requirements: